The Bankrate promise

 When you hear the words “trust” or “trust fund,” the first image that may come to mind is a wealthy family in a mansion with inherited wealth passed down from generation to generation.
 However, you don’t have to be a member of the Rockefeller or Gates families to set up and benefit from a trust.

-“Trusts are the 700-pound gorilla of estate planning and a very important part of many estate plans,” said Leon LaBrecque, chief growth officer at Sequoia Financial Group who is also an attorney and a certified financial planner.
+“Trusts are the 700-pound gorilla of estate planning and a very important part of many estate plans,” said Leon LaBrecque, head of planning strategy at Sequoia Financial Group, who is also an attorney and a certified financial planner.
 “They are a cornerstone of many of the plans I do.”

 So, far from being the preserve of the monied elite, trusts are increasingly used by families from a range of economic backgrounds.
-Here’s how they might benefit you, especially in the age of coronavirus.
+Here’s how they might benefit you.

 Many people create trusts to minimize hassles and fees for their loved ones, or to create a legacy of charitable giving.
 Trusts can be used in addition to a will to direct your assets after you die, but trusts offer a number of important planning benefits not included in a will, such as allowing your heirs to effect a relatively speedy conclusion to settling your estate.

 Working with an attorney or a financial planner, you can create a trust to minimize taxes, protect assets and spare your children from having to go through the often-lengthy process of probate court in order to divide up your assets after you die.
-So in the event of a sudden and untimely death, such as one due to coronavirus, an individual’s last wishes can be carried out.
+So in the event of a sudden and untimely death, an individual’s last wishes can be carried out.

 A trust can also enable you to control not only to whom your assets will be disbursed, but also how the money will be paid out — a crucial point if the beneficiary is a child or a family member whose ability to properly handle money is questionable.